trawick/edurepo/README.md

 edurepo
 =======

-Project to create a master repository of educational materials, including descriptions and outlines for standard courses
+Project to create a master repository of educational materials, including descriptions and outlines for standard courses as well as a rich set of materials

-See the docs for more background information.
+See docs subdirectory for more background information.

 ## Requirements for an initial prototype

+An initial prototype is required to illustrate the key concepts and allow a greater number of people to evaluate the usefulness.

 ### Repository